 The tongue and mouthparts are covered in tiny hairs and these hairs have pores in them.
 Molecules pass through these pores and stick to receptor sites on sensory cells.
 This is how the bee tastes and smells.
-The main concentration of these hairs are on the antenna and mouthparts.
-In the the photograph the antennae are black.
+The main concentration of these hairs are on the antenna and mouthparts (this page).

 In the UK Bombus hortorum (see the photograph below) has the longest tongue which can reach just over 2 cm when fully stretched.
 When the bumblebee drinks nectar the sheath is moved so it is facing the entrance of the flower.
 The bumblebee then moves towards the nectar and the tongue itself shoots in and out soaking up the nectar.

 In the table of tongue lengths above, the measurements were taken from live workers foraging.
 The bumblebee tongue is an elastic organ, when dissected and measured the length will be longer than those in the table.
 A pipette marked in millimetres and filled with a water/honey solution was offered to workers.
 The meniscus was moved up to see how far they would extend their tongue to reach the mixture.
 This work was done many years ago.
 Now I would advise a water/sugar mixture to avoid spreading disease.

 If you look up at a flower against the sunlight while a bumblebee is drinking you can just see the tongue through the flower.
 If you want to get a better look you can try feeding them with a solution of honey or sugar and water in a plastic pipette.
 Using a plastic pipette like this is also a good way to measure the length of the tongue.